 Birthday before July 22, 2001 (age 18 and older) – Adult unit leaders (age 18 and older) and International Service Team (IST) age 18 and older

-When to apply: The USA Contingent application system will open on November 1, 2017.
+When to apply: The USA Contingent application system opened on November 1, 2017.

 Participants, adult leaders, and IST will complete an online application.
 Applications will be reviewed on both a Council and National level.
 Official information and a link to the online application can be found on the USA Contingent website: https://wsj2019.us/apply